 We are proud of all our Hispanic alumni and are committed to continuing to make sure our students are both successful at Mercy University and after graduation.

 17 Point Increase in Hispanic Student Retention Rate . . .

 Over the past 10 years we have seen a dramatic increase in the retention rate for our full-time Hispanic students.
 So how did we do it?
 Our PACT Mentorship program.
-The program is aimed at providing our students with the individualized support they deserve throughout their time at Mercy College.
+The program is aimed at providing our students with the individualized support they deserve throughout their time at Mercy University.

 This commitment means more of our Hispanic students stay with us, and we do our best to ensure everyone leaves Mercy with the one credential they came to get: their college degree.

 College is more than just going to class, it is about opening minds and making sure students have the tools and resources they need to reach their goals.

 Over the last four years, Mercy has been awarded approximately $8.6 million in multi-year funding from the U.S. Department of Education through its HSI initiatives.
 These grants help us focus on expanding educational opportunities for our students.